PromoFaux/Matterfeed.NET/README.md

 `LastProcessedItem` is automatically added and saved once the bot has succesfully posted it to Mattermost

+`FallbackMode` will store a copy of the feed and use that to compare against new feed grabs.
+This is particularly useful when feeds don't use the PubDate field properly.

 Example Config and screenshot of output: